 Even though my primary interest was in dressage, I enjoyed learning about eventing and I admired the incredible dedication and detail that was exhibited by my stablemates.
 I was a few years younger than all of the “eventing girls” at Long Branch and I looked up to them instantaneously.
 I’d never seen a braver rider than Sherry Hill and I can remember thinking she was just fearless.
 I would go to watch them compete when the competitions were local and on a few occasions they brought me along to venues like Groton House in Massachusetts or Fair Hill in Maryland.
 Even though I was completely intimidated and in awe of each of their ability, it made me feel like competing internationally was obtainable.
 I gave eventing a try, competing in a few training-level events.
 I certainly had a great time and we all enjoyed many laughs along the way.

 Following my stablemate's lead, I began the search for a young rider's horse with the help of the internet, and shortly after contacting various dealers, I began to review VHS tapes of potential FEI partners.
-I set off to various locations in both Canada and Europe to try horses (alone)!
 I was still eligible to compete in the junior riders division when I imported Anton from Denmark, with financial support from my father.
 He was extremely difficult to sit, but incredibly generous, kind, and a great teacher.

 After spending the summer training with Linda Oliver, I had the opportunity to compete in a few shows in Wellington, Florida, (WEF).
 I realized that I'd stumbled upon the Mecca of equestrian sport in the USA and I so desperately wanted to be included.
 After leasing stalls and housing in Wellington for the winter my father decided it would be a wise investment to buy a farm there versus leasing.
 In 2002 I offered stalls for lease at my first stable located on Fox Trail for the winter season.
 The facility was fantastic, Grand Prix dressage rider and friend Shawna Harding and Advanced eventing rider and friend Christy Price shared the stable with me.
 I had the opportunity to lesson with Olympic Bronze Medalist, Michelle Gibson, who I still believe is one of the most talented riders and trainers in the world.
 The seasons I spent at my farm taught me more than riding and I gained much more than show ring experience; I learned how to manage a stable and staff.
 When I wasn’t managing my stable at home, training, or competing, I was often in Europe during the summers and I acquired a couple of new FEI horses.